sanjay3061/Cryptography---19CS412-classical-techqniques/README.md

 # AIM:

-To develop a simple C program to implement Hill Cipher.
+To develop a simple python program to implement Hill Cipher.

 ## DESIGN STEPS: